GITarfbrown/GITarfbrown/README.md

 <H1>Hey, thanks for stopping by!</H1>

-<div id="couch" can-move style="font-size: 80px">🛋</div>
-- 🔭 I’m currently working on some online courses to help people learn Business English! __Right now I do One on One coaching.__
+- 🔭 I’m currently working on some online courses to help people learn Business English! <strong>Right now I do One on One coaching.</strong>

 - 🌱 I’m currently learning the usual...HTML, CSS annnnnnnnd JavaScript.
 I might actually get a handle on some of it in about 40 years...👨🏻‍🦳